 The US is also starting a war against ransomware.
 For example, in late September, the US Department of Treasury issued a press release2 explaining that the authorities will take harsh actions against such activity.
 Also, the OFAC announced it added, for the first time, a cryptocurrency exchange that has facilitated transactions involving ransomware funds, on its Specially Designated Nationals (SDN) list, prohibiting any economic relationship with the entity3.
 The OFAC is the entity responsible for the economic sanctions enforced on individuals and entities.

-At the beginning of October, the Department of Justice announced the creation of the National Cryptocurrency Enforcement Team (NCET) which will help trace and recover lost assets including cryptocurrency ransomware payments5.
-Moreover, a newly introduced bill6 aims to provide data on ransomware payments to the Department of Homeland Security (DHS) to better understand cyber crimes operations and require victims to report payment information to the DHS.
+At the beginning of October, the Department of Justice announced the creation of the National Cryptocurrency Enforcement Team (NCET), which will help trace and recover lost assets, including cryptocurrency ransomware payments5.
+Moreover, a newly introduced bill6 aims to provide data on ransomware payments to the Department of Homeland Security (DHS) to better understand cybercrime operations and require victims to report payment information to the DHS.

 More recently, on October 15, the OFAC (Office of Foreign Asset Control) released guidance7 on sanction compliance for the cryptocurrency industry.
 This guidance compiles the best practices cryptocurrency operators can adopt to remain compliant with OFAC’s sanction list for:

 According to an article8 published on October 14 by the Wall Street Journal, 31 governments and the EU met virtually to find responses to the increasing ransomware activity problem.
 In short, the governments agreed to “share information about cyberattacks and investigations, push firms to shore up security, and disrupt the financial infrastructure of a criminal hacking economy that has flourished in recent years”.

 Moreover, the meetings concluded that global cryptocurrency surveillance is key to tackling and tracking ransomware payments.
 Indeed, this is the main method of payment requested by their operators.